iamgrodrigues/citiesbrazil-API/README.md

 ```shell
 gradle bootRun
 ```
-Afeter the above command, you can navigate to following address to see the project up and runnig:
+Afeter the above command, you can navigate to the following address to see the project up and runnig:

 ```shell
 http://localhost:8080/cities
 ```

 ## Running docker container
+> Note: Skip this part if you have PostgreSQL installed

 Once you've installed Docker run the following command: that will start up the PostgreSQL container on 5432:5432 port, set up enviroment variables for user and password, and create a database called cities.

 ```shell
 docker run --name cities-db -d -p 5432:5432 -e POSTGRES_USER=postgres_user_city -e POSTGRES_PASSWORD=super_password -e POSTGRES_DB=cities postgres
 ```
-> Note: Skip this part if you have PostgreSQL installed

 ## Populate the database
+> Note: If you already have PostgreSQL installed on you machine, skip the docker related commands.

 Gitclone the following repository, please show the man some love by starring his repository, he has done an amazing work populating all of those datas into this database.